Michalis Pavlis: AEK Athens

 On 3 September 2007, Pavlis made his debut against Sevilla in the second leg of the UEFA Champions League 3rd qualifying round.
 Pavlis played for 30 minutes, in his time on the pitch he won a penalty.
 During the 2007–08 season, Pavlis went on to make his league debut for AEK, and scored his first senior goal against Veria on 12 January.
 He ended his first senior season with 6 appearances in total scoring 1 goal.
 His second season was even better making 15 appearances in total scoring twice.
 His first goal of the season was a 30-yard strike in AEK's UEFA Cup Second qualifying round qualifier against Omonia.
 In May 2010 he was diagnosed with a problem multiple sclerosis.
 In August 2010 it was agreed to be granted initially in the form of a loan to AO Trikala in order to receive participation time, something that would be very difficult for AEK.
 His move to the Thessalian team, although initially agreed and announced (he participated in 2 friendly matches), but finally was cancelled, to then agree as a free agent (as his contract with AEK Athens was not renewed), at Ethnikos Asteras, where he played for six months.
 In January 2011, Pavlis signed with Elpidoforos to play in the fourth tier of Greek football, while at the beginning of the following year, he joined Kavala.
 In the summer of 2012, Pavlis returned to AEK Athens to help his childhood club, which was struggling financially, remain in Super League.
 He played in 13 matches scoring 2 goals.
-AEK Athens finished 15th and were relegated to Football League, but AEK FC became an amateur football club preferring instead, to self-relegate and participate in Football League 2 and start from scratch.
+AEK Athens finished 15th and were relegated to Football League, but AEK became an amateur club preferring instead, to self-relegate and participate in Football League 2 and start from scratch.
 On 3 June 2013, Pavlis made an amateur contract to continue playing for his beloved club and help AEK Athens in their effort to return at the top tier.